tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 T> 	        return self.name

 I> ### Expanding `admin.py`
 I> It should be noted that the example ``admin.py`` module for your Rango app is the most simple, functional example available.
 However you can customise the Admin interface in a number of ways.
-Check out the [official Django documentation on the admin interface](https://docs.djangoproject.com/en/1.9/ref/contrib/admin/) for more information if you're interested.
+Check out the [official Django documentation on the admin interface](https://docs.djangoproject.com/en/2.0/ref/contrib/admin/) for more information if you're interested.

 ## Creating a Population Script {#section-models-population}
 Entering test data into your database tends to be a hassle.
 Many developers will add in some bogus test data by randomly hitting keys, like `wTFzmN00bz7`.
 Rather than do this, it is better to write a script to automatically populate the database with realistic and credible data.
-This is because when you go to demo or test your app, you'll see some good examples in the database.
-Also, if you are deploying the app or sharing it with collaborators, then you/they won't have to go through the process of putting in sample data.
+This is because when you go to demo or test your app, you'll need to be able to see some credible examples in the database.
+If you're working in a team, an automated script will mean each collaborator can simply run that script to initialise the database on their computer with the same sample data as you.
 It's therefore good practice to create what we call a *population script*.

 To create a population script for Rango, start by creating a new Python module within your Django project's root directory (e.g. ``<workspace>/tango_with_django_project/``).
 Create the ``populate_rango.py`` file and add the following code.